AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 ## Working with Reference Images

-Before we get into both examples, let's discuss how to work with your existing assets as reference images.
-The APIs discussed today allow you to reference images in two ways.
+Before digging in, you'll need to understand how to work with your existing assets as reference images.
+The APIs discussed in this guide allow you to reference images in two ways.

 First, you can place your media on cloud storage and generate temporary readable URLs for them.
 However, these URLs may only be used with S3, Sharepoint, and Dropbox.